Fate of many-body localization in an Abelian lattice gauge theory: Autocorrelation functions for single plaquette diagonal operators

 \subsection{Dynamic heterogeneity at intermediate and strong disorder}

 Let us now consider the nature of the autocorrelation functions for an intermediate disorder strength of $\alpha=12$ for a $10 \times 2$ ladder in a single disorder realization.
-This value of $\alpha$ is still much lower than $\alpha_c(L_y=2)$ based on our estimates in Sec.~\ref{subsec:FSS}.
-From Fig.~\ref{fig:autoC10x2Aintermediate} (top panel), we see that while the infinite temperature autocorrelation is still monotonically decaying in time, the average autocorrelation functions from $50$ randomly chosen Fock states shows a bigger spread around the infinite temperature autocorrelation with a few Fock states ($3$ out of $50$ for this particular realization) displaying clear oscillatory behavior (one such autocorrelation curve is indicated in blue for clarity in Fig.~\ref{fig:autoC10x2Aintermediate} (top panel).
-In Fig.~\ref{fig:autoC10x2Aintermediate} (middle panel), we show the typical behavior of these Fock states by choosing one of the selected Fock states and displaying the local autocorrelation function, $C_\square(|F\rangle,t)$, for its plaquettes.
-While the individual plaquette operators do seem to attain steady state values after a timescale that is longer than compared to the case of $\alpha=6$, the steady state values show a much bigger spread (compared to $\alpha=6$) around the expected result of $\langle \Opots \rangle_{\mathrm{th}}$ from ETH.
+This value of $\alpha$ is still much lower than $\alpha_c(L_y=2)$, with $\alpha/\alpha_c(L_y=2) \approx 0.4$, based on our estimates in Sec.~\ref{subsec:FSS}.
+From Fig.~\ref{fig:autoCintermediate} (top panel), we see that while the infinite temperature autocorrelation is still monotonically decaying in time, the spatially averaged autocorrelation functions from $50$ randomly chosen Fock states shows a bigger spread around the infinite temperature autocorrelation with a few Fock states ($3$ out of $50$ for this particular disorder realization) displaying clear oscillatory behavior with one such autocorrelation curve indicated in blue for clarity in Fig.~\ref{fig:autoCintermediate} (top panel).